The Children With Diabetes Research Foundation is a tax-exempt non-profit foundation that has been funding research for almost 20 years.

 Here are some highlights!

 One of our first grants was provided to Dr. Peter Chase at the Barbara Davis Center to prove that continuous glucose monitoring could help prevent hypoglycemia and improve control.
-Although this first device (Glucowatch) did not survive, the study along with active advocacy at the FDA hearing by a group of friends connected through Children With Diabetes was persuasive and allowed for the first step towards a biomechanical pancreas, and that pathway continues to successfully develop.
+Although this first device (Glucowatch) did not survive, the study along with active advocacy at the FDA hearing by a group of friends connected through www.childrenwithdiabetes.com was persuasive and allowed for the first step towards a biomechanical pancreas, and that pathway continues to successfully develop.
+We are very excited about open source technology and communication and how this is catapulting us forward.
+We are excited about www.OpenAPS.org and #WeAreNotWaiting.

 Ultimately, a true cure will prevent onset in the first place.
-Another of our first grants was to Dr. Michael Clare-Salzer.
-Over the years, we have continued to support his ground breaking work.
+Another of our first grants was to Dr. Michael Clare-Salzer at the University of Florida at Gainesville.
+Over the years, we have continued to support his groundbreaking work.
 There is a connection between inflammation and development of type 1 diabetes, and there is epidemiologic, in vitro and in vivo evidence that the suppression of inflammation can prevent and/or delay the disease.
 This 15 year relationship supporting intervention projects has led to the first ever study in pregnant women and infants at high risk.
-The Nutritional Intervention to Prevent (NIP) diabetes was performed at 9 clinical sites and 90 infants/children participated over the past 3 years.
+The Nutritional Intervention to Prevent (NIP) diabetes was performed at 9 clinical sites and 90 infants/children participated over the past three years.
 Our foundation has been there throughout the process, from protocols and publications to financial support for the clinicians and recruiters.
 The NIP pilot study is now complete and was successful.
 It proved that there was compliance among the families and the substance caused a reduction in inflammation, without side-effects.
 We look forward to a larger study powered to make a health claim.
 This year, we funded follow up testing of all of the samples so that publication of cytokine and resolvin results could show that a larger study is not just possible but an amazing opportunity.

 We are also hoping to fund a study in high risk subjects who have tested autoantibody positive; unfortunately there is nothing else out there which would be safe, efficacious and affordable in the general population.
 Almost 90% of newly diagnosed people with T1D have no family history, and so a solution which could be given to the general population is the ultimate goal.
 The agent being studied is an algal form of docosahexaenoic acid (DHA).
 It is safe and affordable, and our goal is to prove that it is also efficacious.
 DHA has been shown to be effective in ameliorating symptoms or even causing remission in numerous related autoimmune diseases when given at high doses: Crohns, multiple sclerosis, lupus, etc.